openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 * mean_values
 * scale_values

-Example of usage of lists for setting shapes, types and layout for multiple inputs:
+Example of using lists to set shapes, types and layout for multiple inputs:

 .. code-block:: python